Snoozeds/dankrpg-web/src/pages/privacy.md

 ## Links to other sites:

 DankRPG may contain links to other sites.
 We are not responsible for the privacy practices of other sites.
-This privacy policy does not affect those sites. <br></br>
-<b>We encourage you to read the privacy policies of those sites.</b>
+This privacy policy does not affect those sites.<b>We encourage you to read the privacy policies of those sites.</b> <br></br>

 ## Contacting Us: